apPosture ai Docs

 Threat models

-The AI reconstructs your architecture from source and builds a STRIDE threat model, versioned over time, with coverage mapping back to findings — automated threat modeling instead of a whiteboard session.
+The AI reconstructs your architecture from source and builds a STRIDE threat model, versioned over time, with coverage mapping back to findings - automated threat modeling instead of a whiteboard session.
+You can also import an existing model (OWASP Threat Dragon, a Mermaid diagram, an OpenAPI spec or a CycloneDX SBOM) and let the AI enrich it.
+Each DAST-testable threat feeds straight into the scan's targeted test plan.

 ASPM coverage